felix86-emu/site/_posts/2025-7-1-AAA-Games.md

 ## Better filesystem emulation

+{% include warning.html content="The following has since been reworked - we now do our own path resolution" %}

 We try to restrict all guest file accesses inside the rootfs.
 In recent PRs we improved a few things.

 `/dev`, `/proc`, `/sys`, `/run` and `/tmp` were symlinks.
 The reason for this is that mounting requires superuser privileges.
 Using namespaces doesn't cut it, because then we wouldn't be able to run apps like `sudo` or `mount`.
 Additionally, using namespaces to get mount privileges means that other instances of felix86 won't see the same mounts as that instance.